 1) Mutual Fund Portfolio Reports

 A mutual fund agent is expected to provide you a consolidated report periodically.
-He should assist you with the different type of reports like absolute return report, annualized return report, profit/loss report, dividend report, transaction report, Investment Summary report.
+He should assist you with the different types of reports like absolute return report, annualized return report, profit/loss report, dividend report, transaction report, Investment Summary report.
 He should be able to give detailed reports at a time when it is required or summarised report at times.

 2) Capital Gains and Advance tax

-During the time of advance tax payment and filing the income tax returns, you may need capital gain report comprising both short term or long term gains, so should be able to provide you with that.
+During the time of advance tax payment and filing the income tax returns, you may need a capital gain report comprising both short term or long term gains, so should be able to provide you with that.

 3) Portfolio Online Access

-You should have the online access to generate these reports if your agent provides you online access to your investment portfolio.
+You should have online access to generate these reports if your agent provides you online access to your investment portfolio.

 4) Income Tax Scrutiny